-IDENTIFICATION OF UC AND CSU COURSE TRANSFER STATUS: The status of a transfer course is indicated next to the course title in the "Course Descriptions" section of this Catalog.
+Student must submit their graduation petition to Admissions & Records for CSU admission.
+Deadline dates are: Fall - October 15 Spring - February 15 status of a transfer course is indicated next to the course title in the "Course Descriptions" section of this Catalog.
 If the course is transferable, the designator "Transfer Status:" appears.
 "Transfer Status: CSU" indicates that the course credit transfers to all of the California State Universities (for at least elective credit).
 "Transfer Status: CSU; UC" indicates that the course credit transfers to all of the California State Universities and all of the University of California campuses (for at least elective credit).
 If the designator "unit limitation" appears (i.e., Transfer Status: CSU; UC unit limitation), the transferability of the units to the University of California are limited in some way when combined with other courses in the discipline.
 (NOTE: Subject to change without notification.)
 Check with a counselor for current information.